UDHAYAPRAKASH-aiml/SR-FLIPFLOP-USING-CASE/README.md

 ![de 6 w](https://github.com/user-attachments/assets/2eab4c9c-9233-4566-8023-14a0820a3401)

 **RESULT**:
-Thus the S-R flipflop are verified and the truth table are verified
+Thus the S-R flipflop are verified and the truth table are verified.